rkterungwa16/terk-react-components/src/components/header/HEADER.md

 The Header component uses standard CSS positioning properties which are well-supported in all modern browsers.

+## Related Components

+- **HeaderNav**: Specialized navigation component designed to work within the Header
+- **Container**: Used internally when the `container` prop is provided
+- **Nav**: Base navigation component used by HeaderNav
+- **NavItem**: Used by HeaderNav to render individual navigation items

 ## Best Practices

 - For fixed headers, remember to add appropriate padding to the top of your content to prevent it from being hidden under the header
 - Use the container prop to ensure your header content has consistent width constraints that match the rest of your layout
 - Consider how the header will behave on mobile devices, especially when using position="fixed"
 - Use the z-index carefully if you have other fixed or absolute-positioned elements
+- Consider using the HeaderNav component for consistent navigation styling
+- For responsive designs, you may need to implement a mobile menu toggle for small screens
+- Test fixed headers on mobile devices to ensure they don't take up too much screen space